 - Check the condom is the right way up, then hold the tip of the condom and squeeze out the air to leave room for the semen after ejaculation (coming).

 - Put the condom on as soon as your penis is hard (erect).
 If you aren't circumcised, pull down the loose skin from the head of your penis (foreskin) before putting on the condom.

 - While continuing to hold on to the tip of the condom, unroll it all the way down to the base of your penis.

 - After ejaculation, hold on to the condom at the base of your penis and withdraw from your partner while your penis is still erect.
 This will keep semen from spilling out of the condom.

 Why is lubrication important?

 Lubrication makes it easy to slide in and out during sex.
-If there is not enough, the condom is much more likely to break.
+If there is not enough lubrication, the condom is much more likely to break.
 All subsidised condoms available in Aotearoa New Zealand come pre-lubricated but you may need to use extra, particularly for anal sex or if you have had problems with irritation or condoms breaking in the past.

 - Instead, use a water-based lubricant such as KY Jelly, Wet Stuff, Sylk or Top Gel.

-Spermicides are no longer recommended for condom use as they can irritate sensitive skin and increase the risk of getting an STI.
+Spermicides are no longer recommended for use with condoms as they can irritate sensitive skin and increase the risk of getting an STI.